tytydraco/yessleep/out/Cold_Prints_and_Warm_Bourbon.md

 Elias came back tonight, it read.
 He told me he’s lonely where he is.
 He says there’s room for three.

 I haven't looked in the mirror yet today.
 I can hear two voices humming in the guest room now.
 And the front door, which I know I locked, just clicked open.

+The front door didn't just open; it settled into the frame with a heavy, deliberate thud, like a coffin lid closing in reverse.

+I sat frozen in bed, the yellowed note trembling in my hand.
+The air in the room didn't just turn cold—it turned stagnant.
+It smelled of wet earth and rain-soaked wool, a sharp contrast to Julian’s dry, powdery tobacco.

+"Julian?"
+I called out, my voice cracking.

+The humming in the guest room stopped instantly.

+I forced myself out of bed.
+My bare feet hit the floorboards, and for the first time, they didn't groan.
+The house was dead silent, holding its breath.
+I crept toward the hallway, the light from the street lamp outside casting long, distorted ribs across the wallpaper.

+When I reached the guest room door, I saw them.

+Julian was standing by the window, his silhouette sharp against the glass.
+But he wasn't looking at me.
+He was looking at the figure standing in the center of the room.

+This new shadow—Elias—wasn't like Julian.
+Julian was a memory preserved in amber, elegant and tragic.
+Elias was... unfinished.
+He wore a heavy overcoat that seemed to drip shadows onto the floor like black ink.
+Where his face should have been, there was only a pale, featureless blur, save for two dark pits where eyes used to be.

+"He's here," Julian whispered, his voice vibrating with a terrifying kind of joy.
+"He found the way back through you."

+"Through me?"
+I backed away, my heel catching on the carpet.
+"I don't even know who he is!"

+The featureless man, Elias, took a step toward me.
+The floor stayed silent, but the temperature dropped until my breath came out in thick, white plumes.

+"The house needed a pulse," the raspy voice of Elias echoed, though his "mouth" never moved.
+It felt like the words were being drilled directly into my skull.
+"Julian was fading.
+He was becoming static.
+But you... you brought the rhythm back."

+I realized then that the "handprints" on the mirror hadn't been Julian looking over my shoulder.
+They had been a measurement.
+Julian turned to me, his shattered-glass eyes wide and pleading.
+"Don't be afraid.
+We’ve been so lonely.
+You’re the perfect bridge.
+We can stay like this forever.
+The three of us.
+In the quiet."

+Elias reached out a hand.
+It wasn't translucent like Julian's.
+It was solid, grey, and tipped with fingers that looked too long, too sharp.
+"I'm leaving," I gasped, turning to bolt for the stairs.

+I didn't make it three steps.
+The hallway didn't end.
+I ran toward the staircase, but the floorboards seemed to stretch, the wood grain swirling like a whirlpool.
+The front door, which I’d heard open, was now a mile away, a tiny pinprick of light at the end of a dark tunnel.
+I turned back.
+Julian and Elias were standing side-by-side now.
+Julian reached out and took Elias’s hand.

+"You're not a guest anymore," Julian said softly.

+Then, the lights in the hallway flickered and died.
+In the sudden darkness, I felt a hand on each of my shoulders.
+One was freezing and dry; the other was heavy and damp.

+I’m writing this on my phone, sitting in the corner of the guest room.
+The battery has been at 1% for three hours.
+I can see myself in the window reflection, but I look... thinner.
+Faded.
+Behind me, two men are standing perfectly still, watching the door.

+They aren't waiting for me to leave anymore.
+They’re waiting for the next owner to walk through the front door.